 Sport Management Major

 The Sport Management major is designed to prepare students for careers in sport and recreation organizations.
-The capstone experience is a 15 credit internship that may be completed during the junior or senior year or variable credit experiences taken throughout the program at approved local, state, regional, national or international organizations.
+The capstone experience is a 12 credit internship that may be completed during the senior year or variable credit experiences taken throughout the program at approved local, state, regional, national or international organizations.
 To enhance employment prospects, undergraduate candidates in the Sport Management major are required to complete a Business Administration minor.

 Students are also encouraged to participate in the Sport Management Association.
 This student organization meets regularly to organize and conduct professional and service events.